-This course consists of lectures, class discussions, projects.
+This course consists of lectures, class discussions, and site visits within the local community.
 Mediums for instruction used will include, but are not limited to, interactive and hands-on activities which challenge thought processes, academic texts and studies, videos, slides, guided problem solving, and experiential and/or field learning activities where applicable.

-5. TEXTBOOK - FURTHER READINGS - RESOURCES
+5. TEXT BOOK - FURTHER READINGS - RESOURCES